-Mid-June to late-July – The king salmon run peaks at this time, and provides a situation involving king/chinook salmon a few miles from the salt in water that sets up perfectly for swinging flies.
+Mid-June to late-July – The king salmon run peaks at this time and provides a situation involving king/chinook salmon a few miles from the salt in the water that sets up perfectly for swinging flies.
 It’s like steelhead fishing, only they’re bigger and there are more of them.
 Bonus: Rainbows are in the rivers feeding on salmon smolt that migrate back to the ocean and its super dry fly fishing for trout, dolly varden, and grayling.

 “I want to catch a lot of salmon.”